An infinite class of quantum codes derived from duadic constacyclic codes: Quantum codes from duadic constacyclic codes

 \subsection{Numerical computations}

-In this section, we present the parameters of some of the quantum codes obtained from the constructions in the previous section All of our numeric computations regarding the minimum distance have been done in Magma computer algebra \cite{magma}.
-As we will see, many of the quantum codes constructed from duadic constacyclic codes exhibit one of the following features: \begin{itemize} \item They are the currently best-known (have the best parameters), or they share the same parameters as a currently best-known quantum code presented in \cite{GrasslT}, shown by $\ast$ in Tables \ref{TL:1},\ref{TL:2}, and \ref{TL:3}. \item When compared to the best-known codes of the same length and dimension, they demonstrate only a very small difference in the minimum distance, shown by $\dagger$. \end{itemize}
+In this section, we outline the parameters of several quantum codes derived from the constructions detailed in the preceding section.
+The codes provided here represent a selection of potential quantum duadic codes that may serve as building blocks for designing other codes or for practical applications.
+All of our numeric computations regarding the minimum distance have been done in Magma computer algebra \cite{magma}.
+Among our codes in Tables \ref{TL:1} and \ref{TL:2}, we present: \begin{itemize} \item Currently best-known codes (those with the best parameters), or codes with the same parameters as a currently best-known quantum code presented in \cite{GrasslT}, by $\ast$. \item Codes with the same length and dimension, but with only a very small difference in the minimum distance (at most 3 units smaller) compared to the best-known codes, are marked with $\dagger$. \end{itemize}

-The next example gives the currently best-known binary quantum codes with the length $39$ and dimension $3$ that is constructed from a duadic constacyclic code using the result of Corollary \ref{C:Quantum} Part (1).
-This code was originally identified in \cite{Lisonek2}, independently of the discourse on duadic constacyclic codes.
+The next example illustrates the construction of the currently best-known binary quantum code with a length of $39$ and dimension of $3$.
+This code is derived from a duadic constacyclic code by employing the result of Corollary \ref{C:Quantum} part (1).
+It was originally discovered in \cite{Lisonek2}, independently of the discourse on duadic constacyclic codes presented here.

 \begin{example} Let $n=39$.
 Then we can partition $\Omega_\omega$ modulo $117$ as